mendix/docs/content/data-hub/general/data-hub-api-how-to copy.md

 ## 3 Overview of the Data Hub API

-- You can access the latest Data Hub API at: [http://datahub-spec.s3-website.eu-central-1.amazonaws.com](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/).
+- You can access the latest Data Hub API specification at: [http://datahub-spec.s3-website.eu-central-1.amazonaws.com](http://datahub-spec.s3-website.eu-central-1.amazonaws.com/).

 - The base URL for all calls to the API is: https://hub.mendix.com/rest/datahubservice/v2/